 – Newspapers decreased 14.4 percent to $138.2 million

 USDM Take-Away: Marketing budgets have finally shifted from dominance of traditional media to dominance in digital channels and marketing for tourism.
 What percentage of your tourism marketing budget is allotted to digital, social, mobile, and search, versus broadcast, magazines, and newspaper?
-We offer a complimentary gap analysis to a select number of DMOs that can help determine the effectiveness of your current media spend and clarify how budget reallocation can positively impact return on investment.
+We offer a complimentary digital gap analysis® to a select number of DMOs that can help determine the effectiveness of your current media spend and clarify how budget reallocation can positively impact return on investment.

 TREND: YouTube Allows “Includes Paid Promotion” Disclaimers.
 YouTube is trying to limit any confusion for viewers about whether the content from the influencers is advertising or not, by now allowing influencers and creators to add text disclaimers over their videos for the first several seconds alerting viewers that they are watching a paid promotion.
 YouTube on mobile alone reaches more 18-34 and 18-49 year-olds than any cable network in the U.S, and for these audiences, Modern Branding is now about transparency and authenticity.